 What Is an ICE Stay of Removal?

-According to the Guardian, Immigration and Customs Enforcement, or ICE, is currently arresting more immigrants to the United States than at any time in the past seven years.
+According to the Guardian, Immigration and Customs Enforcement, or ICE, is currently arresting more immigrants in the United States than at any time in the past seven years.
 If you’re facing the possibility of deportation, you need some way to delay the process so that you can pursue all your options.

 If you want to know how to stop deportation temporarily, a Stay of Removal request may be the answer you need.
 An ICE Stay of Removal postpones a removal order and prevents ICE from deporting you from the United States until it expires.
 You can apply using ICE Form I-246, Application for a Stay of Deportation or Removal.

 How long does an ICE Stay of Removal last?
 A Stay of Removal usually grants you one year to remain in the United States.
+How does an Application for a Stay of Deportation work?
+It typically involves submitting detailed forms, supporting evidence, and a compelling reason why removal should be paused, such as medical needs, ongoing legal matters, or humanitarian concerns.

 Who Qualifies for an ICE Stay of Removal?